 Table 5 compares our work with the related works based on several dimensions with respect to semantic Web service discovery improvement.
-These dimensions are: pre-processing, discovery method, parameters and frameworks.
-First three dimensions are further subdivided into sub-dimensions:
+These dimensions are preprocessing, discovery method, parameters, and frameworks.
+First three dimensions are further subdivided into subdimensions.

-Pre-processing is sub-divided into Non-Functional Properties (NFP) and Functional Properties (FP).
-NFP here stands for methods of adding some NFP elements to the Web service and goal descriptions (e.g. categorization of each advertised / requested Web service at design time).
-FP stands for methods to compare functional parameters of goal and Web services (i.e. IOPE).
-One more level of subdivision used in pre-processing factor is: Taxonomy (TX) (i.e. relationship between two concepts/attributes is described by using a hierarchical diagram), Synonymity (SY) (i.e. syntactically two concepts/attributes are different but they have the same or identical meaning) and Syntactic (ST) (i.e. no synonym or hierarchical relationships exist between two concepts/attributes and they are compared based on similarity of their string) similarity method measurements for each mentioned NFP and FP.
+Preprocessing is subdivided into nonfunctional properties (NFPs) and functional properties (FPs).
+NFP here stands for methods of adding some NFP elements to the Web service and goal descriptions (e.g., categorization of each advertised/requested Web service at design time).
+FP stands for methods to compare functional parameters of goal and Web services.
+One more level of subdivision used in preprocessing factor is taxonomy (TX) (i.e., relationship between two concepts/attributes is described by using a hierarchical diagram), synonymity (SY) (i.e., syntactically two concepts/attributes are different but they have the same or identical meaning), and syntax (ST) (i.e., no synonymous or hierarchical relationships exist between two concepts/attributes and they are compared based on similarity of their string) similarity method measurements for each mentioned NFP and FP.

-Discovery method represents which kinds of service matchmakers are used in the approaches: Logic (LOG), Non-logic (NLOG) or Hybrid method (HY) which is combination of both logic and non-logic methods.
+Discovery method represents which kinds of service matchmakers are used in the approaches: logic (LOG), non-logic (NLOG), or hybrid method (HY) which is combination of both logic and nonlogic methods.

 Parameters demonstrates degree of completeness of a research (whether it uses the major functional parameters of goal and Web services or not).
-Major functional parameters of goal and Web services in OWL-S and WSMO models are Input (I), Output (O), Pre-condition (PRE) and Post-condition (effect) (POS).
+Major functional parameters of goal and Web services in OWL-S and WSMO models are input (I), output (O), precondition (PRE), and Postcondition or effect (POS/EFF).

-We summarise the result of the comparative study of Web service discovery approaches in table 5, where each row represents an approach, and the columns stand for main dimensions in Web service discovery improvement.
-The symbol " $\sqrt{}$ " used to denote that the specified approach supports the corresponding dimension, and "-" means that it does not.
+We summarise the result of the comparative study of Web service discovery approaches in Table 5, where each row represents an approach and the columns stand for main dimensions in Web service discovery improvement.
+The symbol " $\sqrt{}$ " is used to denote that the specified approach supports the corresponding dimension, and "-" means that it does not.